nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 Besides, we can also use other methods such as `uvm_event` as above to tackle the problem.

 ### wait fork statement
 `wait fork` might be the statement that is used the most when controlling processes in `fork join`.
-It's pretty simple, all the child subprocesses will have to finish before executing the next statement.
+It's pretty simple, all the **child subprocesses**  will have to finish before executing the next statement.

+The **child subprocesses** are the processes started by the current process.
 <div class ="code" markdown="1" >
 {% highlight verilog %}
     fork